What is an effects chain?

 In order to set up an effects chain, we will use a multi-effects processor or a set of small effects pedals.

-These effects can also be placed inside the same multi-effects processor, such as the BOSS GT-100 or the Line6 Helix Guitar Processor.
-They can also be added by plugging the different unique effects pedals one after the other, for example the BOSS DS1 or the FULLTONE OCD.
+These effects can also be placed inside the same multi-effects processor.
+They can also be added by plugging the different unique effects pedals one after the other.

 The combination of these different effects will create an effects chain.

 In the case of the electric violin, the effects chain can be considered an equivalent to that of the electric guitar.
 The difference is the selection of the different effects, particularly in terms of modulation and equalization.

 In the case of the electric violin, the effects chain will be completed by a sound equipment (front speakers or specific amplifier).

 If you are hesitating between a multi-effects processor and a set of multiple effect pedals, this article we wrote may help you: Which multi-effects or set of effects pedals should I choose for my electric violin?

 We could list here dozens of effect chains leading to specific sounds.
 Unfortunately, each element present in an effects chain will influence the final result.